ACM40960/project-diwa13/README.md

 The original data came from the Cleavland data from the UCI Machine Learning Repository. https://archive.ics.uci.edu/ml/datasets/heart+Disease.

+The dataset has the following variables which we are utilizing for heart disease prediction:

 1. **age** - age in years

 2. **sex** - (1 = male; 0 = female)